yismaili/Minishell/README.md

 vous avez écrit, peut avoir des fuites de mémoire.

 what is readline: readline will read a line from the terminal and return it, using prompt as a prompt.
-If prompt is NULL or the empty string
+If prompt is NULL or the empty string , no prompt is issued.

 ----------------------------------------------------------------

 The UNIX shell program interprets user commands, which are either directly entered by the user, or which can be read from a file called the shell script or shell program.
 Shell scripts are interpreted, not compiled.
 The shell reads commands from the script line per line and searches for those commands on the system while a compiler converts a program into machine readable form, an executable file - which may then be used in a shell script.